fdifrison/java-persistence/README.md

 ![](./images/persistence-context/statements.png)

-The main modules responsible for processing the sql statements are the `Parser`, the `Optimizer` and the `Executor`.
+The main modules responsible for processing the SQL statements are the `Parser`, the `Optimizer` and the `Executor`.
-The `Parser` verifies that the SQL statement is both syntactically and semantically correct (i.e. that both the specific sql grammar is correct and that the referenced tables and columns exists).
-The result of the parsing phase is the `syntax tree` (also known as query tree), i.e. the internal logical database representation of the query.
+The `Parser` verifies that the SQL statement is both syntactically and semantically correct (i.e., that both the specific SQL grammar is correct and that the referenced tables and columns exist).
+The result of the parsing phase is the `syntax tree` (also known as query tree), i.e., the internal logical database representation of the query.

 For a given syntax tree, the database must decide the most efficient data fetching algorithm; the operation of finding the bests `action plans` is performed by the `Optimizer` which evaluates multiple data traversing options like which access method (table scan or index scan), which joining strategy (nested loops, hash join or merge join) and the join order.
-As a result, the Optimizer presents a list of access plan that will be passed to the Executor.
+As a result, the Optimizer presents a list of access plans that will be passed to the Executor.
 The number of action plan possible can be very large, depending on the complexity of the query, and it's a cost intensive operation that can increase the transaction response time; therefore, the Optimizer has a fixed time budget for finding a reasonable action plan, usually with the most common algorithm: the `Cost-Based optimizer`.
 In the end, the cost is computed with the estimate of CPU cycle and I/O operation required for a specific plan.
-Due to the expensiveness of this operation, most database vendor will cache the execution plan chosen but, since the database structure can change over time, they also need a separate process for validating the existing plans.
+Due to the expensiveness of this operation, most database vendors will cache the execution plan chosen but, since the database structure can change over time, they also need a separate process for validating the existing plans.

 Once the best execution plan has been chosen (and cached), the `Executor`, using the storing engine, will use it to